Sam Spruell

-Sam Spruell (born 1 January 1977, in Southwark, London) is a British actor.
+Sam Spruell (born 9 October 1977) is a British actor.

-Early life and education
+Early life

-Spruell studied at Hull University before turning to acting.
+Born in Southwark, London, Spruell studied at Hull University before turning to acting.
 His mother is actress Linda Broughton.
+He is married to costume designer Natalie Ward and they share a son named Sidney.

 Career

 Theatre

 He made his stage debut with the Royal National Theatre.
 He has appeared in The Caretaker (at Trafalgar Studios); Pornography (Tricycle); The Alchemist and The Life of Galileo (the National); King Lear (Sheffield Crucible); Othello (Royal Exchange); A Midsummer Night's Dream, They Shoot Horses, Don't They?, and Pippin, (Bloomsbury Theatre); and elsewhere.

-Cinema
+Film

 Spruell's first screen appearance came in Kathryn Bigelow's submarine drama K-19: The Widowmaker in 2002.
 His film credits include To Kill a King (2003); London to Brighton (2006); Elizabeth: The Golden Age (2007); The Hurt Locker (2008); Defiance (2008); and others.
 He played hit man Jack "The Hat" McVitie in the 2015 film Legend, about the story of the Kray twins.
 In 2012, Spruell had a starring role in the film Snow White & the Huntsman, as brother to the Evil Queen that was played by Charlize Theron.

-In October 2025, Spruell was announced to star alongside Honor Swinton Byrne and Jessica Madsen in the feature film Tidepools, which began principal photography in Cornwall.
+In October 2025, Spruell was announced to star alongside Honor Swinton Byrne and Jessica Madsen in the feature film Tidepools.